Margaret Stewart, Dauphine of France: Dauphine of France

 Following the ceremony, "doctors advised against consummation" because of the relative immaturity of the bride and bridegroom.
 Margaret was considered lovely, gracious and very beautiful, with a certain ability to write poetry and rhymes, though no example of her compositions survived destruction at her husband's hands after her death.
-She was also very interested in the French court's social and gallant life.
-She was a favourite of her father-in-law Charles VII of France and popular among the courtiers.
-However, she felt herself alien amongst the French court and became depressed.
+She was active in the French court's social and gallant life and popular with courtiers.
+She was part of a literary coterie that encompassed female members of the royal family, related noblewomen, ladies-in-waiting and the administrators who served them.
+Margaret was at Tours in March 1444 for the betrothal by proxy of Margaret of Anjou to Henry VI of England and she was a companion of Isabella of Portugal, Duchess of Burgundy, during the latter's residence at the French court.

-She had a strained relationship with her husband, the future king of France, mainly because of Louis' hatred of his father.
-Charles VII ordered the marriage, and Margaret frequently supported the king against her husband.
-It is said that she wore a strongly-tied corset because of her fear of pregnancies, ate green apples and drank apple vinegar.
-Her unhappy marriage furthered her depression, as did the gossip regarding her by supporters of Louis.
+Margaret was a favourite of her father-in-law Charles VII of France and had a good relationship with his queen Marie d'Anjou, but her relationship with her husband, the future king of France, was strained, mainly because of Louis' hatred of his father.
+Charles VII had ordered the marriage, and Margaret frequently supported the king against her husband.
+She was put under surveillance by the dauphin's Breton chamberlain, Jamet de Tillay, who accused her of socialising inappropriately with young male courtiers.
+It was also rumoured that Margaret wore a strongly-tied corset, ate green apples and drank apple vinegar with the aim of avoiding becoming pregnant.